open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

-Practically the hub cluster and the managed cluster can be owned/maintained by different admins, so in OCM we clearly separated the roles and make the cluster registration require approval from the both sides defencing unwelcome requests.
+Practically the hub cluster and the managed cluster can be owned/maintained by different admins, so in OCM we clearly separated the roles and make the cluster registration require approval from the both sides defending from unwelcome requests.
 In terms of terminating the registration, the hub admin can kick out a registered cluster by denying the rotation of hub cluster's certificate, on the other hand from the perspective of a managed cluster's admin, he can